Signals Midwest

 Signals Midwest is an American punk rock band from Cleveland, Ohio.

 History

 Signals Midwest formed in 2008.
 In 2009, the band self-released their first full-length album titled Burn the Blueprints.
 In 2011, the band released their second full-length album titled Latitudes and Longitudes after signing with the record label Tiny Engines.
 Also in 2011, the band released a split with Shady Ave.
 In 2013, the band released their third studio album and second with Tiny Engines titled Light on the Lake.
 In 2016, Signals Midwest released their fourth full-length album and third with Tiny Engines titled At This Age.
-On June 19, 2019, Signals Midwest premiered the track, “Your New Old Apartment,” off their forthcoming record Pin, which was released on August 2 via Lauren Records.
-On April 8, 2022, their 5th full-length album "Dent" was released on Lauren Records.
+On June 19, 2019, Signals Midwest premiered the track, “Your New Old Apartment,” off their EP Pin, which was released on August 2 via Lauren Records.
+On April 8, 2022, their 5th full-length album Dent was released on Lauren Records.